My Orthodontic and Dentofacial Philosophy: Factors that inform treatment planning

 The Face

-“Orthodontics” means straight teeth and “Dentofacial Orthopedics” relates to the correct alignment of the hard and soft tissue structures of the face.
-My diagnostic approach to the straightening of teeth begins with the face.
-Consider that a beautiful smile is seen only when happy or pleased, the well-aligned teeth more often, but the face is seen at all times.
-Therefore, all treatment options must be evaluated in relation to how they may affect the patient’s facial aesthetics from all angles and with respect to future age-related changes.
-While this aspect of diagnosis is highlighted in cases for which extraction of permanent teeth or the repositioning of bone through oral surgery is considered, it is a significant factor in all orthodontic treatment planning.
+Consider that the beautiful smile is seen only when happy or pleased, the well-aligned teeth are seen more often, but the face is seen at all times.
+My diagnostic approach to orthodontics begins with the face.
+“Orthodontics” means straight teeth, and “Dentofacial Orthopedics” relates to the correct alignment of the hard and soft tissue structures of the face.
+Orthodontists are trained and expected to consider both simultaneously; therefore, all treatment options must be evaluated in relation to how they will impact the patient’s facial aesthetics from all angles and with respect to future age-related changes.
+While this aspect of diagnosis is apparent in cases for which extraction of permanent teeth or repositioning of bone through oral surgery is considered, it is a significant factor in all orthodontic treatment planning, including cases that may be assessed by a non-orthodontist as “simple.”
+In addition, these considerations take on special significance in early childhood interceptive treatment and complex aesthetic cases involving restorative dentistry.

 Even a seemingly “easy” case requires comprehensive evaluation given that current tooth positions, and all potential positions to which teeth may be moved, are subject to the positions/influence of the jaws, alveolar bone (bone around the teeth), tongue, lips, facial muscles, and gums.
 The upper and lower teeth can be considered passengers, with finite room to move, within the local alveolar bone and gums, which are in turn passengers on the upper jaw (maxilla) and lower jaw (mandible).
 This intimate and subtle relationship of all structures of the dentofacial complex must be considered from both functional and aesthetic standpoints.